PyCQA/flake8-pyi/README.rst

   targets.
 * Y018: A private TypeVar should be used at least once in the file in which it is defined.
+* Y020: Quoted annotations should never be used in stubs.
+* Y021: Docstrings should not be included in stubs.

 The following warnings are disabled by default: